Anandha Ragam (TV series): Casting

 Kannada television actress Anusha Prathap was cast in the female lead role as Eshwari, making her debut in Tamil television dramas.
 Tamil actor Alagappan was selected to play the male lead of Azhagu Sundaram, making his debut in a male lead role.
 In cameo roles, Tamil actor Ilavarasu and Vinodhini Vaidyanathan were cast as Eshwari's parents.

 Actress Reehana was cast as Saranya, who is Sampath's ex-lover and Shilpa's mother.
 Indhu Chowdary was cast as Shilpa.
 In May 2024, Sivaranjani Vijay portraying Girija quit and her character was shown in comatose.
 She is replaced by Sai Madhavi in December.
 In the same month, actress Indira Priyadarshini replaced Sangeetha as Durga.

 In January 2025, Swetha Senthilkumar portraying Abhi, quit after a period of 2.5 years since the show's inception in 2022.
 She was replaced by Reshma Shajahan in February.

 Reception

 The series was described by the Times of India as "one of the most-watched daily soaps on Tamil television".
 It had 560 episodes as of July 2024 and was said to be one of the top serials airing on Sun TV.

-Broadcast history

-It began airing on Sun TV on 29 August 2022 from Monday to Saturday at 18:30 (IST), replacing Abhiyum Naanum.
-Starting on 13 May 2024, it shifted to the evening slot at 15:00 (IST). now it is airing at 15:30.